 - Toni Cade Bambara,The Salt Eaters

-Join us as we mark the UN day of observance for young girls worldwide.
-In 2011, the United Nations General Assembly adopted Resolution 66/170 to declare October 11 as the International Day of the Girl Child, to recognize girls’ rights and the unique challenges girls face around the world.
-During this special weekend, we celebrate stories that centre Black female protagonists.
-On day one, we look at the craft of writing for film, literature and theatre.
-The conversation will be taking place online and hosted by 2020 AKO Caine Prize winner Irenosen Okojie (Butterfly Fish, Speak Gigantular, Nudibranch).
-She will be joined by award-winning playwright Chinonyerem Obimba (Princess & The Hustler, The Sweetness of a Sting) and Yero Timi-Biu (award-winning filmmaker/screenwriter and BFI Future Film Festival New Talent award winner).
+In 2020, we celebrated stories that centre Black female protagonists.
+On day one, we looked at the craft of writing for film, literature and theatre.
+The conversation was hosted by 2020 AKO Caine Prize winner Irenosen Okojie (Butterfly Fish, Speak Gigantular, Nudibranch) and she was joined by award-winning playwright Chinonyerem Obimba (Princess & The Hustler, The Sweetness of a Sting) and Yero Timi-Biu (award-winning filmmaker/screenwriter and BFI Future Film Festival New Talent award winner).